microapidev/excel-microapi/Documentation.md

 DISCLAIMER: This service is still under construction

 # Overview
-The Excel MicroAPI can perform the following (aat the time of this publication)
+The Excel MicroAPI can perform the following (at the time of this publication)
 1. Parse valid json
 2. Print duplicate content present in data
 3. Add row to excel data